Urban Workshop

 The Urban Workshop brings together students, faculty and community partners to address critical issues in the lived environment.

 Dedicated to a community-engaged process, our faculty and students employ innovative research and design methods that fuse local expertise and professional skill.
-Together, we create architecture and landscape designs, neighborhood plans and installations that advance the aspirations of the community, and through scholarly production we contribute to the knowledge about building urban resilience.
+Community partners benefit from being central to design and research initiatives, ensuring that solutions to spatial problems are well-informed by a shared vision.
+Together, we create architecture and landscape designs, neighborhood plans, and public installations that advance the aspirations of the community, and through scholarly research and production we contribute to the base of knowledge about creating beautiful and resilient urban places.

-Community-Based Learning + Practice
+Community-Based Learning and Practice

 Download Selected Projects PDF